-- Fundamentals of Physics by Halliday, R. Resnick and J. Walker, John Wiley and Sons, 6th edition, 2001. - Introduction to Quantum PhysicsbyEisberg and Resnick, John Wiley & Sons, 2nd edition, 1985. - 3.
+- 1. Fundamentals of Physics by Halliday, R. Resnick and J. Walker, John Wiley and Sons, 6th edition, 2001. - Introduction to Quantum PhysicsbyEisberg and Resnick, John Wiley & Sons, 2nd edition, 1985. - 3.
 Quantum mechanics by D.J Griffiths, Cambridge University press,2nd edition, 2017. - 4.
-Principles of Lasers by O.Svelto, Plenum publishing Corporation,4th edition,1998.

-Physics of Semiconductor devices by Simon.MSze and Kwok K .
+Principles of Lasers by O.Svelto, Plenum publishing Corporation,4th edition,1998. - Physics of Semiconductor devices by Simon.MSze and Kwok K .
 Ng, Wiley Student Edition,3rd edition,2006.

 - 1. Explain the basic concepts of quantum & statistical mechanics. - 2.
-Describe the classification of solids and the properties of semiconductors. - 3.
-Illustrate different semiconductor devices. - 4.
-Interpret the basic properties of lasers and characteristics of optical fibers. - 5.
-Classify various polarization processes in solids & different dielectric materials - 6.
-Describe different types of magnetic materials & illustrate the basic principles of superconductivity. - 7.
-Illustrate the basic principles of superconductivity.
+Describe the classification of solids and the properties of semiconductors. for device designing. - 3.
+Understand the different semiconductor devices and circuits for optical communication - 4.
+Interpret the basic properties of lasers and characteristics of optical fibers for modern communication - 5.
+Aquaire knowledge on properties of dieectric,,magnetic materials & illustrate the basic principles of superconductivity.

-(A30503) DATA STRUCTURES & ALGORITHMS (Common to ECE, CSE, EEE, IT)
+(A30503) DATA STRUCTURES & ALGORITHMS

+(Common to ECE, CSE, EEE, IT)